Mayday-Robotics/2023-24_Log/README.md

 1. Anastasiia, Aryaa, and Ethan worked on replacing motors for the clawbot.
 2. Alex taught Coders how to code and push the software onto the robot

+## January 29, 2024
+### What we did:
+1. Anastasiia, Aryaa, and Ethan worked on the clawbot.
+They had to go through the code, and rewire everything.
+2. Alex worked on scouting the other teams on the comp on 2/9-2/10
+3. Marlon and Josef were working through the VEX Code.